pax0r/django-singleton/README.md

 I forked his code to include Django 1.4 compatibility, as well as to remove the delete button within the admin (see credit below).
 I had to rename the repository so that I could submit this to the Python Package Index.

 [Code from Chris Church's fork](https://github.com/ninemoreminutes/django-singletons/commit/9b231666b9027d3bd1159f3db8bce34701193bdd) - I am merely synthesizing all this..

+# pax0r's notes:
+I forked it to add Django 1.6 compatibility

 ## In Thomas's words